fly-apps/nginx-cluster/README.md

 This tells NGINX to use the full URL (including scheme and host) to hash consistently, and send requests to port `8081` on `node1` and `node2`.
 And it says to consider those nodes bad if they fail 5 times in one second, which means we can retry the request on another.

-Since we're deploying a cluster of nodes, we're instructing nginx to load balance across the _other_ nodes in the cluster.
+Since we're deploying a cluster of nodes, we're instructing NGINX to load balance across the _other_ nodes in the cluster.

 ### Discovering nodes

-Making this cluster topology work properly is an exercise in service discovery.
+Making this cluster topology work properly is a game of service discovery.
 The Fly DNS service always has a current list of IPv6 Private Network (6PN) addresses for VMs in a given app.
 The `dig` utility can query the DNS service for _all_ running VMs in a given application:

 ```
 dig aaaa $FLY_APP_NAME.internal @fdaa::3 +short